dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GEODemo.md

 Furthermore, put a **Map View** at the bottom of the ViewController and adjust its size as the ViewController view's size.

 Then drag and drop 7 UIButton objects and place them on the upper left side, named them as "Login", "Logout", "Unlock", "GetUnlock", "Start Simulator", "Stop Simulator" and "EnableGEO".
 Moreover, drag and drop two UILabels and place them on the right of the 7 UIButton objects, set the text of them as "LoginState" and "Unknown FlyZone Status".
-Lastly, drag and drop a UITableView under the two UILabels and set its data source and delegate to **DJIGeoDemoViewController**.
+Furthermore, drag and drop a UITableView under the two UILabels and set its data source and delegate to **DJIGeoDemoViewController**.
+Lastly, drag and drop a Picker View and two UIButtons, then place them inside a new UIView at the bottom.
 For more detail configurations of the storyboard, please check the Github sample project.
 If everything goes well, you should see the following screenshot:

 ![](../images/tutorials-and-samples/iOS/GEODemo/GEODemoStoryboard.png)